 Thanks to the built-in search form, you can quickly and effortlessly filter the displayed items as soon as you start typing.
 The Preferences window enables you to change the default FTP client and configure Transmit to synchronize your favorite items via iCloud or Dropbox.

-- Resolved a potential crash when selecting a tab via the menu bar
+- Resolved a potential crash when opening a document in BBedit 13.3

 OS X 10.11 or later, 64-bit processor